So, you’ve decided that you want to hang a TV on the wall, but there’s no stud to give you a nice firm anchor.

 VESA wall mount patterns make fitting a TV with the required bracket a breeze.

-However, remember that the patterns are unique to various flat screen TV sizes, so you should make sure that you have the correct bracket dimensions for your TV.
+However, remember that the patterns are unique to various flat-screen TV sizes, so you should ensure that you have the correct bracket dimensions for your TV.

 FAQ: Mounting a TV on the Wall Without Studs